RetroDECK/ES-DE/INSTALL.md

 **Setup the include directories:**

-As there is no standardized include directory structure in Windows and no package manager, you need to provide the include files manually.
+As there is no standardized include directory structure in Windows, you need to provide the include files manually.

-Make a directory in your build environment tree, for instance under `C:/Programming/include`.
+Make a directory in your build environment tree, for instance under C:\Programming\include\

-Copy the include files from cURL, FreeImage, FreeType, pugixml, RapidJSON, SDL2 and VLC to this directory.
+Copy the include files from cURL, FreeImage, FreeType, GLEW, pugixml, RapidJSON, SDL2 and VLC to this directory.
 It should then look something like this:

 ```